zhangzheheng12345/Lightest/README.md

 Your compiler has to support C++11.
 Also, the project has only been tested on clang++ on Ubuntu, and MSVC (Visual Studio) on Windows 10.

+## Why Lightest

+**Lightest** is extremely light, header-only, yet strong, flexible, and customizable.
+For its core, basic features for a unit test framework are all provided.
+And you can use extensions to add more feature.

+Besides, powered by its lightweight, **Lightest** is also extremely fast.
+I did a benchmark test (details under `benchmark/`), in which 1000 simple tests each with one passing assertion are provided for both **Lightest** and GTest.
+On one of my machine, GTest used around 600 ms to run all the tests, while for **Lightest**, it only took around 15 ms. Amazing, isn't it?

 ## A quick look

 A short piece of test using Lightest: